 3. The API layer

 Your frontend and integrations need an API over your data.
-You can hand-write endpoints, or you can auto-generate them: tools like PostgREST turn your Postgres schema and permissions directly into a REST API, and you can layer GraphQL on top.
-Auto-generated APIs mean you add a column and the endpoint updates itself — no glue code to maintain.
+You can hand-write endpoints, or you can auto-generate them: tools like PostgREST turn your Postgres schema and permissions directly into a REST API.
+Auto-generated APIs mean you add a column and the endpoint updates itself, no glue code to maintain.

 4. File & object storage